 If subdivision results in whole numbers not being available, alphabetical suffixes are used, e.g. 100A.

-It is important that you use the property number that the Council has allocated and that this is clearly displayed on your property.
+It is important that you use the property number allocated and that this is visible from the road.

 If your property is accessed by a private lane or right-of-way, you should display the number at the street and up the right-of-way at the entrance to your property.